chef/chef-web-docs/content/chef_compliance_phase.md

   default['audit']['reporter'] = 'chef-automate'
   ```
   {{< warning >}}
   Reporting Compliance Phase results directly to Chef Automate requires setting `data_collector.server_url` and `data_collector.token` in your `client.rb` to fetch profiles from Chef Automate.
-This configuration is described in more detail in the Chef Automate ['data collector documentation']({{< relref "automate/data_collection/" >}}).
+This configuration is described in more detail in the Chef Automate [data collector documentation]({{< relref "automate/data_collection/" >}}).
   {{< /warning >}}
   {{< /foundation_tabs_panel >}}
   {{< foundation_tabs_panel panel-id="server-reporter" >}}